mikepenz/gradle-dependency-submission/README.md

 - Supports any Gradle project
   - Uses the Gradle `dependencies` task
 - Highly flexible configuration
-- Submits all maven dependencies via the Dependency submission API
+- Submits all maven dependencies via the Dependency Submission API

 This action executes the `dependencies` task of a given Gradle project, and will submit the dependency tree via the [Dependency Submission API](https://docs.github.com/en/code-security/supply-chain-security/understanding-your-software-supply-chain/using-the-dependency-submission-api).